 Image by Doug88888.

 What you want to achieve depends also on what you want to focus on.
 Do you want to provide for your family and make sure they have everything they need?
 Do you want to offer services for the small companies who need start-up help?
 Do you want to provide services for specific communities only?
-I have a friend who owns a company that focuses on churches.
+I have a friend who owns a company that.
 They only design for churches and they have quite the portfolio.
 It is totally up to you what you focus on, but remember every decision you make will reflect upon you later in your career.

 To give you a more specific answer, Mark Zuckerberg makes donations.
 Google’s co-founders have become philanthropists.
 Adriana Huffington wrote about how to maintain your health if you live and work in a fast-paced digital environment.
 Every one of those is a legacy they left behind.
 What is it you want to leave behind?